 BLACK SEA BASS fishing is fantastic.
-The hot spot

-continues to be Falkner Island/Guilford/Branford Beacon/Stratford Shoal.
-Fishing over deep water structure/cobble/gravel in 80 to 120 ft around slack tide will produce some trophy-sized "humpbacks on baited jigs or gulp.
+They are carpeted throughout the bottom of the Sound.
+Fishing over deep water structure/cobble/gravel in 80 to 120 ft around slack tide will produce some trophysized "humpbacks" up to 25 " on baited jigs or gulp.
 It's important to continue to move from structure to structure and fish around slack tide (stay close to the bottom) to find these beautiful and awesome eating fish.
+They will eat anything you provide them (clams).

-SCUP (porgy) fishing is the best it has been in a decade or more.
-"Reef Slammers" measuring 14-18 nches ("hubcap size") in length being reported at every fishing pier, reef or rock pile in the Sound (They are everywhere...go out enjoy the fast paced action).
+SCUP (porgy) fishing is good.
+These "Reef Slammers" are measuring 10-18 inches ("hubcap size") in length being reported at every fishing pier, reef or rock pile in the Sound.
 Try Gardners Island, Milford (Charles Island), Montauk and Niantic (Bartletts and Hatchetts Reef).
-Porgy fishing has also been reported at these very

-accessible shore fishing locations:

-Calf Pasture beach, Jennings and

-Penfield beach, Seaside Park,

-(Milford), Bradley Point Park

-(West Haven), New Haven,

-Harkness State Park, Rocky Neck

-State Park, Kimberley Reef

-(Guilford), Meigs Point

-Hammonassett State Park and

-Fort Trumbull State Park.
-Locate

-your favorite Enhanced Shore

-Fishing Opportunities for these
+Porgy fishing has also been reported at these very accessible shore fishing locations: Calf Pasture beach, Jennings and Penfield beach, Seaside Park, (Milford), Bradley Point Park (West Haven), New Haven, Harkness State Park, Rocky Neck State Park, Kimberley Reef (Guilford), Meigs Point Hammonassett State Park and Fort Trumbull State Park.
+Locate your favorite Enhanced Shore Fishing Opportunities for these hard fighting and excellent eating "Reef Slammers".
+These "panfish of the sea" are easily caught on sandworms/cut squid or any other small piece of bait.
+Contact your local bait and tackleshop for updated fishing information.